Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

-For peeps with diabetes, any sweeping changes to your diet could affect your insulin levels, which are priority number one.
-So it’s best to talk to your doc before doing anything drastic.
+For folks with diabetes or other conditions, any sweeping changes to your diet could affect your health, which is priority number one.
+So it’s best to talk with your doc before doing anything drastic.

 - Don’t follow any social media accounts that make you feel less than awesome about yourself.